 NRHP Assessment.
 Architectural resource AM2549 is an example of a Neoclassical influenced house in which the exterior of the building has not been significantly altered since its construction in 1940.
 The interior of the house was not accessible at the time of the survey; as a result, TRC's NRHP recommendation is based exclusively on the exterior condition of the house.
 Overall, the house retains a high degree of integrity through the retention of original character-defining details such as Tuscan columns and cornice trim woodwork.
 Moreover, the house has not been significantly altered, and as a result, retains its original scale and massing.
-Despite minor alterations, such as vinyl cladding on the entablature and the replacement of the original windows with vinyl sashes, it is TRC's opinion that architectural resource AM2549 be considered for placement on the HPO Study List under Criterion C as a representative example of a midtwentieth century Neoclassical-style house.
+Despite minor alterations, such as vinyl cladding on the entablature and the replacement of the original windows with vinyl sashes, it is TRC's opinion that architectural resource AM2549 is potentially eligible for the NRHP under Criterion C as a representative example of a mid-twentieth century Neoclassical-style house.

 Assessment of Potential Effects.
 Based on current Project plans, the northern boundary of the parcel containing AM2549 is located approximately 33.50 feet south of a proposed ATWS, which is the nearest component of the Project to the architectural resource.
 From this area, visual lines-of-sight to the Project area will be largely unobstructed (Figure 6.152).
 TRC's assessment of potential effects to AM2549 finds that the proposed undertaking will not destroy, damage, or physically alter any part of the resource, nor will it remove or isolate the property from its original location.
-Furthermore, the proposed Project will not compromise the historic or architectural significance of the resource for which it was recommended to the HPO Study List.
+Furthermore, the proposed Project will not compromise the historical or architectural significance of the resource for which it was recommended potentially eligible for the NRHP.
 As a result, it is the opinion of TRC that the proposed Project would result in no effect to architectural resource AM2549.